Natchez in Adams County, Mississippi — The American South (East South Central)

 Erected 1990 by Mississippi Department of Archives and History.

 Location.
 31° 33.544′ N, 91° 24.231′ W. Marker is in Natchez, Mississippi, in Adams County.
-Marker is at the intersection of State Street and Pearl Street, on the left when traveling east on State Street.
+It is at the intersection of State Street and Pearl Street, on the left when traveling east on State Street.
 Touch for map.
 Marker is at or near this postal address: 400 State Street, Natchez MS 39120, United States of America.
 Touch for directions.

-United States Courthouse (within shouting distance of this marker); Richard Wright (about 400 feet away, measured in a direct line); Intersection of Washington and South Pearl streets (about 400 feet away); Intersection of Washington and South Commerce streets (about 400 feet away); Intersection of Main and North Pearl streets (about 400 feet away); Bud Scott (about 500 feet away).
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: Intersection of State and South Pearl streets (within shouting distance of this marker); In Gratitude (within shouting distance of this marker); United States Courthouse (within shouting distance of this marker); Richard Wright (about 400 feet away, measured in a direct line); Intersection of Washington and South Pearl streets (about 400 feet away); Intersection of Washington and South Commerce streets (about 400 feet away); Intersection of Main and North Pearl streets (about 400 feet away); Bud Scott (about 500 feet away).
 Touch for a list and map of all markers in Natchez.